reside-ic/reside-ic.github.io/content/blog/logging-docker-elk.md

 # Introduction

+If you're managing a number of applications across multiple servers then having easy access to their logs can make discovering and debugging issues much more efficient.
+Deploying a system to aggregate and visualise this information greatly reduces the need to identify and log into the relevant server(s) directly.

-The [Elastic (ELK) Stack](https://www.elastic.co/what-is/elk-stack) is commonly used to centralise logs from across multiple servers, providing a single point of access to the aggregated messages.
+The [Elastic (ELK) Stack](https://www.elastic.co/what-is/elk-stack) is commonly used for this purpose: centralising logs from multiple machines and providing a single point of access to the aggregated messages.
 Its components are open source and can be self-hosted, albeit with some operational complexity.
 In this post we show how to set up a simple deployment, focused on logging from applications deployed in one or more Docker containers.
 We’ll do this by describing our setup and explaining a few of the choices that we’ve made so far: we’re still in the early days of exploring how Elasticsearch and Kibana can help to monitor applications and identify issues in our code.

 # Method

 The unofficial [docker-elk](https://github.com/deviantony/docker-elk) project provides a very helpful setup for running ELK itself in Docker, effectively reducing deployment to running `docker-compose up`.
 The key components are the log indexer (Elasticsearch) and web interface (Kibana).

+The architecture we're aiming for is:

+{{< figure src="/img/logging.png" alt="Logging architecture diagram" >}}

 The deployment steps are: